 Performing the Test

 In order to conduct a bile acid test, your dog will need to fast.
 Then blood is drawn and the dog is fed a fatty meal.
 Two hours later, the blood is drawn again.
 The blood tests measure pre- and post-meal levels of bile acids.

 Interpreting the Results

 Comparing the two blood levels, pre- and post-meal, allows the veterinarian to see how well the liver, bile ducts, and blood flow to the liver are functioning.
-Bile acids are removed from the liver blood by the liver cells.
-If the liver cells are not functioning well, the bile acids remain in circulation and enter the body blood supply where the elevated levels are measured by this test.
+If the liver cells are not functioning well, bile acids can remain in circulation and generating elevated levels.